 Ad hoc private tours for between two and six guests

 If you book six guests 24 hours in advance, we can guide a private tour for breakfast, lunch, or dinner on any day.
-We can also conduct unscheduled tours for between two and five people on any date by arrangement.
+We can also conduct ad hoc tours for between two and five people on any date by arrangement.
 Ask us for pricing and availability.

-What are the historic and cultural landmarks I’ll see on the tours?
+What are the historic and cultural landmarks we'll see on a tour?

 The historic and cultural landmarks we stop to see depend on the tour and the day of the week.
 Not all tours include all landmarks.
 Your tour may include one or more of these: